 Best walking treadmills 2024

-The best walking treadmills offer an easy and convenient great way to hit your daily step goal.
-Getting enough exercise may be difficult when you live a busy lifestyle, but a walking treadmill — which can fit under a desk — can boost your cardiovascular fitness and keep you active even you are working in front of a computer.
+The best walking treadmills offer a convenient way to hit your daily step goal in the comfort of your home.
+Getting enough exercise may be difficult when you live a busy lifestyle, but a walking treadmill — which can fit under a desk — can boost your cardiovascular fitness and keep you active even when working in front of a computer.
+Autumn is a particularly good time to invest in one of these compact machines, given that we spend more time indoors and Black Friday is just around the corner.

 At Live Science, we have tested some of the best walking treadmills on the market to see which ones are worth your money, and which ones do not live up to the hype.
 As a fairly new innovation, we found even the premium models left something to be desired, but they will still allow you to feel the benefits of a more active working day.
 We completed several walking sessions on each machine and made note of their maximum speeds and available features.
+Scroll down to the How we test section to read more about our testing protocol.
 Here are the models we recommend in 2024.

 The quick list